SkynetLabs/skynet-kernel/extension/auth-app/README.md

 Skynet Kernel logic is contained in `./src/lib/helpers.ts` and `./src/libs/skynet.ts`.

 The `fonts-minimal.css` file may need replaced if modified text extends beyond a simple character set.

+The `static` directory contains additional files used when building for deployment to skt.us.